 - The will was improperly commissioned, meaning it was not signed or witnessed correctly.

-- there was undue influence, fraud, or coercion on the will-maker
+- There was undue influence, fraud, or coercion on the will-maker

 The lawyers at Westside Family Law have guided clients through complex estate litigation matters for over three decades.
 We can provide you with knowledgeable, efficient representation.
-Fill out the contact form below to set up a free consultation with a lawyer, or call us at 604-734-7911 to get started.
+Fill out the contact form below to set up a consultation with a lawyer, or call us at 604-734-7911 to get started.